MeghanaIndlamudi/Engineering-Summary/Notion's Data Lake.md

 # Storing 200 Billion Entities: Notion’s Data Lake Project

 This project documents the architectural evolution of Notion’s data infrastructure as it scaled from 20 billion blocks in 2021 to over 200 billion blocks by 2024.
 The increased data volume led Notion to re-architect its data storage and processing solutions to handle hundreds of terabytes efficiently while supporting new product features and analytics requirements.

-## Project Overview

-Notion’s original data architecture used a sharded Postgres database alongside Fivetran and Snowflake for data processing.

-However, the rapid growth and update-heavy nature of Notion’s data posed several challenges:
+To handle this growth, Notion scaled its infrastructure with sharded Postgres database alongside Fivetran and Snowflake for data processing..
+Initially, 480 logical shards were distributed across 32 Postgres instances, later expanded to 96 instances.
+However, managing the 480 Fivetran connectors for ELT (Extract, Load, Transform) proved challenging, and Snowflake, optimized for insert-heavy data, struggled with Notion’s update-heavy workload.

+## Initial Architecture Challenges

 - **Operational Difficulty**: Managing 480 Fivetran connectors to handle sharded data was complex and time-consuming.
 - **Speed and Cost Inefficiency**: Snowflake was slow and costly for Notion's update-heavy workload.